baleada/docs/assets/md/logic/api-design.md

 ```
 :::

 This sentence template ensures that **all** classes' and factories' methods are affordances.
 In other words, methods tell you what you can do with a given type of state, rather than what that type of state can do to itself or other things.

-In the documentation for each individual library and subclass, you can find the filled-out sentence template, explaining why each class and subclass accepts its specific state type.
+In the "API design compliance" section in the documentation for each individual library and subclass, you can find the filled-out sentence template, explaining why each class and subclass accepts its specific state type.

 ::: type="info"